gutibeni/nfbc_dc_sim/README.md

 #  Fantasy Baseball Auction Draft Simulation

 ## Overview
-This project simulates a NFBC Draft Champions fantasy baseball season (15-team league) using Monte Carlo methods.
+This project simulates an NFBC Draft Champions fantasy baseball season (15-team league) using Monte Carlo methods.
 It evaluates team performance based on the roto scoring system.
-The purpose of the simulation is use custom preseason category weights to experiment with draft strategies.
+The purpose of the simulation is to use custom preseason category weights to experiment with draft strategies.

 ## Features
 * Custom Weighting: Simulate strategies with user-defined weights for statistical categories.